Brisbane City Centre Master Plan 2014

 Brisbane City Centre - An open city

-The goals of the Brisbane 2022 New World City Action Plan to position Brisbane as a top-10 global lifestyle city are realised through our commitment to world-class infrastructure and planning.
+Brisbane is experiencing an exciting period of transformation, delivering on the Brisbane City Centre Master Plan 2014 vision: a city open for business with a lifestyle for all to enjoy.
+The goals of the Brisbane 2022 New World City Action Plan to position Brisbane as a top 10 global lifestyle city are realised through our commitment to world-class infrastructure and planning.

 This report documents many projects and initiatives we are delivering to transform our city centre.
-It outlines key plans and strategies for Brisbane’s Central Business District, including a green spine connecting Roma Street Parkland to the City Botanic Gardens, to an upgrade to transform Edward Street into a world-class retail precinct.
+It outlines key plans and strategies for Brisbane’s CBD, including everything from a green spine connecting Roma Street Parkland to the City Botanic Gardens, to the transformation of Edward Street into a world-class retail precinct.
 As the economic hub of Queensland and social heart of Brisbane, it is important that we harness opportunities to attract further investment and visitation.

 Download the report: